christopherkang/christopherkang.github.io/index.md

 # Extracurricular
 ## Leadership
-I currently serve as Chair of the [Student Advisory Council](https://sac.cs.washington.edu).
-I am lucky to serve with 15 other talented individuals.
+I served as Chair/Co-Chair of the [Student Advisory Council](https://sac.cs.washington.edu).
 During my tenure, SAC has transformed to focus on faculty and staff relationships for actionable change.
+My main regret was that I wasn't able to do more due to personal limitations; I hope to continue honing my leadership skills for the next opportunity.

 ## Involvement
 * ACM US Tech Policy Council (2021-)